Crazyp0/DigitalTwinCS/README.md

 `r=Room(length,width,x-coordinate of the bottom-left corner,y-coordinate of the bottom left corner,name)` `f.addRoom(r)` permit to add a room on the floor f.

-`Room.addDoorOnAWall(positionOnWall,longueurDoor,direction)`to add a door on a wall in a room.

 These commands can be added/modified in the main to design the building.